notoriouswin/archlinux-mydotfile/README.md

 - **Zsh plugins and shortcuts**:
   - `Alt + C` → opens a quick menu of folders for navigation.
   - `Ctrl + R` → search the command history.
+  - `google <what you want to search>` to open a Google search directly from the terminal.